Danilo Riethmüller: Career

 Riethmüller's first international competition was at the 2016 Winter Youth Olympics in Lillehammer.
 He finished in the top 10 three times in the individual competitions and won with team Germany a silver medal in the mixed relay.

 In 2017, he took part in the youth category at the Biathlon Junior World Championships in Brezno-Osrblie, where he achieved 3rd place in pursuit, individual and in the relay.
 In 2019, Riethmüller took part again in the Biathlon Junior World Championships, which, like in 2017, took place in Brezno-Osrblie.
 He came 3rd in individual and also won the silver medal in the relay.
 This year Riethmüller was nominated for the IBU Cup for the first time.
 He was able to land on the podium in his debut season with a 3rd place in the sprint in Martell.

 At the individual in Antholz of the 2023/24 World Cup season, Riethmüller made his debut in the Biathlon World Cup on 18 January 2024.
 In the race, he took 7th place.
-With this result, he also qualified for the following mass start; in the latter, hereached 24th place.
+He additionally qualified for the following mass start, reaching 24th place.